cesanta/micro-printf/README.md

 - Works with any compiler, starting from MSVC 98 to modern Clang
 - Tiny size: see Footprint section below
 - Supports all major format specifiers:
-- Supports a non-standard `%M` specifier which allows for custom formats - like printing your own structures as JSON strings
+- Supports a non-standard `%M` specifier which allows for custom formats
 - Extensively tested

 ## Usage example